Dear Donald Trump Supporters,

 5. Donald Trump lacks basic knowledge of the issues.
 A president must be capable of doing more than choosing good people to do his job.
 If that’s his plan, what purpose will he serve?
 Why don’t we simply elect Carl Icahn instead?
 Will his ego really allow others to make decisions?
 Trump has no policy track record.
 He has made many of the same underhanded decisions as Washington politicians — admitting to donating money to curry favor, putting his name on buildings he doesn’t own to profit, and taking shortcuts with the tax and bankruptcy laws to benefit himself and cheat the American taxpayer.
 Did he buck trends and decide to make his products in the U.S. and employ Americans?
 No. He followed the companies he criticizes and shipped jobs overseas.
 What is he most known for the past few years?
 Asking for President Obama’s birth certificate years after the Republican party gave up on the issue.
 Does that seem like a leader focused on what matters most to you?
 Or someone who is unbalanced and obsessed with petty politics?

 For these reasons and many more, I submit that Donald Trump is unfit to be President of the United States and would be a disaster for our country.
 I encourage you to think critically about your vote.
-He must be stopped or the results could be catastrophic.
 This is not a mistake our country can afford to make.

 Regardless of your decision and even though we may have political differences, we’re fellow Americans.
 I hope we can elevate the discourse, stay focused on discussing the issues, and not resort to personal attacks or violence that devalue our democracy.
 In an age where apathy reigns, I applaud you for participating in the process.
 I hope my letter resonates with you and causes you to rethink your position.